geoffreydstewart/JavaVsPythonMLlibs/README.md

 # JavaVsPythonMLlibs
 ## A Comparison of Java Tribuo and Python scikit-learn Machine Learning Libraries

-This project contains a set of Jupyter notebooks and the datasets they used, which are the basis of the work for a research project.
+This project contains a set of Jupyter notebooks and the datasets they use, which are the basis of the work for a research project.

 This is the abstract for the reseach papaer: